davidberiro/eigenlayer-contracts/docs/permissions/PermissionController.md

 ```

 An account (or its admins) can call `setAppointee()` to give another address the ability to call a specific function on a given contract.
 That address is then only able to call that specific function on that specific contract.

-The `target` refers to the contract, and the `selector` to the function selector.
-Combined, these are the `targetSelector` and uniquely identify a permissioned function.

 *Effects*:
 * The `targetSelector` is added to the specified `appointee` set within the  `appointeePermissions` mapping